profile picture

 Introducing myself

-I hold a PhD in Engineering and Applied Sciences from University of Barcelona, where I focused on gaze estimation through spatiotemporal and multimodal deep learning.
+I hold a PhD in Engineering and Applied Sciences from University of Barcelona, where I focused on eye tracking using spatiotemporal and multimodal deep learning for remote and wearable cameras.
 I also hold an MSc in Artificial Intelligence and a BEng in Audiovisual Telecommunications Systems from the Polytechnic University of Catalonia.
-With more than a decade of experience across academia and industry (e.g. Computer Vision Center, Noldus IT, Meta), my research lies at the intersection of computer vision and machine learning for context-aware human behaviour understanding, analysis, and synthesis.
+With over a decade of experience across academia and industry (e.g. Computer Vision Center, Noldus IT, Meta), my current work centres on computer vision and neuro-symbolic AI for context-aware human behaviour understanding and synthesis, with applications in robotics and virtual agents.

 News